 Jennifer C McEntire

-Jennifer Cleveland McEntire is a Sr Director at Leavitt Partners.
-Prior to joining Leavitt Partners, Jennifer served as Senior Staff Scientist and Director of Science and Technology Projects with the Institute of Food Technologists with responsibility for grant and contract work.
+Jennifer Cleveland McEntire is VP and Chief Science Officer at the Acheson Group.
+Prior to joining TAG (then part of Leavitt Partners), Jennifer served as Senior Staff Scientist and Director of Science and Technology Projects with the Institute of Food Technologists with responsibility for grant and contract work.
 A food microbiologist by training, she leds IFT tasks in the areas of food defense, product tracing, and other work related to food safety.
 Dr. McEntire received her BS with Distinction in Agriculture (magna cum laude, majoring in Food Science) from the University of Delaware.
 She conducted her doctoral work in the Department of Food Science at Rutgers University as a USDA National Needs Fellow in Food Safety, which provided the opportunity to complete internships at the National Food Processors Association (now GMA), and Center for Food Safety and Applied Nutrition at the FDA.
 She has authored or co-authored several peer reviewed publications, several book chapters, has provided Congressional briefings and testimony to federal agencies, and has presented her work nationally and internationally.
 She continues to serve as an IFT spokesperson to the media on food safety and defense related issues.

 Tejas Bhatt, MS, CFS